-Beginning January 27, merchants in the United States, along with U.S. Territories, will be permitted to charge so-called “payment card surcharges” or “checkout fees” when customers use credit cards to purchase everyday items.
+Beginning January 27, merchants in the United States (and U.S. Territories) will be permitted to charge so-called “payment card surcharges” or “checkout fees” when customers use credit cards to purchase everyday items.

 This is a HUGE deal because prior to a class action settlement reached last July with merchants, such practices were deemed illegal, even though you may have come across select merchants that charged the fees anyway.

 Now, thanks to Visa and MasterCard ruffling the feathers of merchants with costly interchange fees, the buck might be passed on to consumers.

 Come Sunday, if a retailer decides to impose the fee, they can do so, though there are some limitations.

 First off, merchants need to make very clear that they charge fees for credit card use.

 In order to satisfy such requirements, they must post disclosures (signs) at store entry points (or websites) and at point-of-sale locations.